-Saving money is hard, but if you’re fortunate enough to have an employer-matched 401(k), in which your employer agrees to match contributions up to a certain dollar amount, you should be maxing out that contribution.
-If you’re not, you’re throwing away free money.
+Saving money is hard, but if you’re fortunate enough to have an employer-matched 401(k), in which your employer agrees to match contributions up to a certain dollar amount, you should consider maxing out that contribution.
 Not only do 401(k) contributions come out pre-tax, meaning your overall tax liability is lessened, it’s one of the easiest ways to save money because you must pay a penalty to access it before your retirement years.

 If you’ve been patiently waiting to refinance your home to a lower interest rate, the time has come.
 With rates close to the record lows seen back in 2012, it may be an opportune time to not only lower your current mortgage rate but also eliminate those revolving balances and roll your debts into a single monthly payment.
 Although taking on a higher loan balance to get out of debt may sound counter-intuitive, the freed up cash can give you the peace of mind knowing you’re able to eliminate higher interest debt obligations.